 - Evergreen shrubs create year-round interest and structure when planted in raised beds, and can make striking architectural features.

-Water in raised beds should drain much more quickly than in the ground, but this does mean the soil can dry out, so you’ll need to keep on top of watering in warm weather.
+You'll need to keep on top of watering in warm weather.
+Water in raised garden beds should drain much more quickly than in the ground, but this does mean the soil can dry out.

-Mulching the soil will help to retain moisture and add nutrients, but if you have a lot of beds to water make sure you can access them with the hosepipe, or for the ultimate convenience fit a sprinkler or irrigation system.
+Mulching the soil will help to retain moisture and add nutrients, but if you have a lot of beds to water make sure you can access them with the hosepipe, or for the ultimate convenience fit in a best garden sprinkler or an irrigation system.
 Where possible, use harvested rainwater.

 You can easily feed beds while you are watering them, using a water-soluble fertiliser.
 You usually need to do this fortnightly, though it's important to take note of each plant's preference.